 - 1. Knowledge about the nature of the nonprofit sector and its context; - 2.
-Understanding of the uniqueness of the nonprofit sector in relation to the public and private sectors; - 3.
-Understanding of issues specifically relevant to nonprofit organizations; - An improved understanding of essential management skills related to nonprofit organizations including strategy, human resources, financial management and fund raising; - 5.
+An understanding of the uniqueness of the nonprofit sector in relation to the public and private sectors; - 3.
+An understanding of issues specifically relevant to nonprofit organizations; - 4.
+An understanding of essential management skills related to nonprofit organizations including strategy, human resources, financial management & fund raising; - 5.
 Improved analytical and writing skills.

 We will read and discuss four (4) texts plus some additional readings such as articles, governmental reports, cases and research studies.
-Lectures, films, guest presentations and workshops will be featured during our class sessions.
+Lectures, films, guest presentations and/or workshops will be featured during our class sessions.
 Students will complete four (4) shorter assignments and prepare one longer paper on which they will deliver a short presentation the last night of class.